DFE-Digital/get-into-teaching-app/app/views/content/blog/how-to-apply-for-teacher-training.md

 If you haven’t had any experience of working with children, think about any transferable skills you have gained which could be used in a classroom, such as communication, organisation and time management.
 You might have organised seminars or delivered training sessions, or you might have qualifications that could be used in an educational setting.

 Whilst school experience isn’t compulsory, it’s a good idea to visit a school, if only to confirm that you are making the right career choice.
-Use our [Get School Experience service](https://schoolexperience.education.gov.uk/) to find details of upcoming opportunities in your area.
+You can [search for and request school experience](https://schoolexperience.education.gov.uk/) to find details of upcoming opportunities in your area.

 ## 3. Get a teacher training adviser